 Parke Drama Group’s Irish premier performance of the 3-act comedy,”Drinking Habits”, takes place on Wednesday and Thursday, April 23rd and 24th, in the Linenhall Arts Centre, Castlebar.

-The past few months has been an exciting time for Parke Drame Group who are unable to stage their annual drama production in the local community centre this year because it is undergoing renovations at the moment.
+The past few months have been an exciting time for Parke Drame Group who are unable to stage their annual drama production in the local community centre this year because it is undergoing renovations at the moment.

 The upshot was that the group found itself with no venue for its 2014 production.